Top Pages

 American Humane Association, Children's Services (AHA)

 Annotation: The Children's Services of the American Humane Association (AHA) ensures that effective child protective service systems are in place in every part of America.
-The association provides comprehensive inservice training for professionals (social workers, physicians, teachers, law enforcement personnel, nurses, and judges), provides expert evaluation and technical assistance to community and statewide child protective programs, and promotes national standards for programs to protect children from abuse and neglect.
-Publications include professional resource for frontline workers, child welfare professionals, administrators, legislators, and the general public, and Protecting Children and Child Protection Leader , an advocacy newsletter, quarterly.
-It also provides referrals and reference information.
+The association provides comprehensive training for professionals (social workers, physicians, teachers, law enforcement personnel, nurses, and judges), provides expert evaluation and technical assistance to community and statewide child protective programs, and promotes national standards for programs to protect children from abuse and neglect.
+Publications include professional resources for frontline workers, child welfare professionals, administrators, legislators, and the general public.
 Some materials are available in Spanish.
-The association also sponsors training seminars and national Roundtable Series on outcome measures, family group decision making, and the Adoption & Safe Families Act, among other topics.

 Keywords: Child abuse, Child neglect, Child protection agencies, Child protective services, Information services, Technical assistance, Training